rks101/egnet/README.md

 ## Email

 * Gmail: [dots in username](https://gmail.googleblog.com/2008/03/2-hidden-ways-to-get-more-from-your.html) do not matter for @gmail.com domain.
-Where else you see this in action?
+Where else do you see this in action?
 IRCTC emails!
 * Gmail: [plus something in username](https://gmail.googleblog.com/2008/03/2-hidden-ways-to-get-more-from-your.html) can be cool for @gmail.com domain.
 * Auto-forward email: [username+caf@domain](https://support.google.com/mail/thread/25788054/auto-forward-mails-are-sent-with-username-caf-domain-instead-of-username-domain)

 * [Add a brand logo to outgoing email with BIMI](https://support.google.com/a/answer/10911320), you need a [VMC](https://support.google.com/a/answer/10911320) with trademarked logo.

 * [10,000 email accounts limit in GSuite/Workplace](https://owasp.org/blog/2023/03/23/gsuite-account-cleanup.html).
-After a while, someone has to invest in.
+After a while, someone has to invest in it.

 * [Google Workplace pricing plans](https://workspace.google.com/intl/en_in/pricing.html).
 Things get costly with per-user per-month plans :(